-6.3.5 WPS
+6.3.5 WiFi Protected Setup (WPS)

-WiFi Protected Setup (WPS) is an industry standard specification, defined by the WiFi Alliance.
+Your NBG-418N v2 supports WiFi Protected Setup (WPS), which is an easy way to set up a secure wireless network.
+WPS is an industry standard specification, defined by the WiFi Alliance.

 WPS allows you to quickly set up a wireless network with strong security, without having to configure security settings manually.
+Each WPS connection works between two devices.
+Both devices must support WPS (check each device's documentation to make sure).

-Depending on the devices in your network, you can either press a button (on the device itself, or in its configuration utility) or enter a PIN (Personal Identification Number) in the devices.
-Then, they connect and set up a secure network by themselves.
-See how to set up a secure wireless network using WPS in the Section 5.3 on page 46.
+Depending on the devices you have, you can either press a button (on the device itself, or in its configuration utility) or enter a PIN (a unique Personal Identification Number that allows one device to authenticate the other) in each of the two devices.
+When WPS is activated on a device, it has two minutes to find another device that also has WPS activated.
+Then, the two devices connect and set up a secure network by themselves.
+See how to set up a secure wireless network using WPS in the Section 5.3 on page 48.

-6.4 General Wireless LAN Screen
+6.4 Wireless LAN General Settings